Even with the advancement in wireless technology, you may often require ethernet cables in certain situations.

 Things to Consider While Running Ethernet Cable Through Walls

-There are instead a lot of things to consider when running ethernet cables.
+There are, instead, many things to consider when running ethernet cables.
 The house you live in, the environment, and the number of users.
 These are minor factors to consider.
 Some important things to consider are:

 #Your Installation Environment